Buildings, Education & Research

 Pavillon Experimenta

-To expand the exhibition space, a temporary pavilion dedicated to the topic of Artificial Intelligence (AI) has been created on the forecourt of Experimenta.
-The construction was to be erected close to the riverbank, between the trees at the edge of the Experimenta forecourt, and raised on slender piles to emphasize its temporary character.
+To expand the exhibition space, a temporary pavilion dedicated to the theme of Artificial Intelligence (AI) was constructed on the forecourt of the Experimenta.
+The structure is located near the waterfront area, nestled between the trees at the edge of the Experimenta forecourt, and is elevated on slender piles to emphasize its temporary character.

 Location